CONSULTATION AND DOCUMENTATION

 Knabe, Chickering, Mason and Hamlin and Steinway Research

-We welcome submissions of your documentation and data gathering, both by email and as photos and data to the Historical Piano Society www.historicalpianosociety.org
+We welcome submissions of your documentation and data gathering, both by email to email@example.com and as photos and data to the Historical Piano Society www.historicalpianosociety.org

 Photo documentation and measurements are especially helpful.
 Below is a basic documentation list:

 BASIC PIANO DOCUMENTATION PROTOCOL